BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 This will result in transaction modeling being another challenging aspect in the ZeWIF specification.

 Though there was some early discussion about whether transaction information that was freely available on the blockchain should be recorded in the ZeWIF format, thanks to the [expert advice at the first ZeWIF meeting](https://developer.blockchaincommons.com/chains/zcash/zewif/meeting1/), we were able to decide that the best-practices answer was “YES”.
-This ensures the best consistency and also avoids the whole question of whether data is recoverable or not (and also avoids the problem of an implementer mistakenly omitting something that was not recoverable).
+This ensures, the best consistency, avoids the whole question of whether data is recoverable or not (and more importantly an implementer mistakenly omitting something that was not recoverable), and supports privacy by averting the disclosure that could occur from redownloading select transactions from the blockchain.

 The ZeWIF specification will likely include fairly comprehensive modeling for transactions as a result, and our best practice suggestion will be to fully encode transactions from wallets, and perhaps even to incorporate missing data from the blockchain.
 However, special care must still be given to that data that is not recoverable, including not just information that is hidden in shielded transactions, but also other metadata such as current price that isn’t recoverable or at the least isn’t easily recoverable.